Philosophy of Ministry

-Service.
+4. Service.
 The final characteristic of our Inward family life is service.
 Every believer has one or more spiritual gifts for the benefit of the body (Rom.
 12:3-6 and Eph.
 4:11-13).
 Much of the "behind the scenes" work is accomplished by a group of volunteers who are assigned to particular tasks.
-The phrase "Everyone has a job" is one of our basic slogans, and giving newcomers a job after a few months of attendance is part of our integration process.
+One of our basic principles is "everyone has a job", and giving newcomers a job after a few months of attendance is part of our integration process.

 We stress the need for the body to proclaim the gospel to a lost world (Mt.
 28:18-20).
-Evangelism is the most difficult part of ministry because it is a direct challenge to the enemy's rule.
-We give this area particular attention, not because it is necessarily more important, but because it is so difficult.
-It is often more comfortable for the church to stay within its own concerns, within its own building, and within our own relationships.
+Evangelism is the most difficult part of ministry because it is a direct challenge to the Enemy's rule.
+We give this area particular attention, not because it is more important, but because it is so difficult.
+It is often more comfortable for the church to stay within its own concerns, building, and relationships.
 Evangelism requires that we move beyond this.
-In the Acts of the Apostles, we read the history of God moving the church forcefully to reach those who had not heard the Gospel.
+In Acts , we read the history of God moving the church forcefully to reach those who had not heard the Gospel.

-Prayer.
+1. Prayer.
 Prayer is not a method of evangelism, but it is so critical to the advance of the kingdom that we list it here with our evangelism philosophy.
-Prayer, like evangelism, is difficult because it hits directly at the enemy.
-God is most willing to answer our prayers (John 15:7).
+Prayer, like evangelism, is difficult because it hits directly at the Enemy.
+God is very willing to answer our prayers (John 15:7).
 Unfortunately, we often have not because we ask not (James 4:2).
 Any attempt at Outward ministry apart from serious prayer will fail from the start.
-Personal prayer in our devotions is an expectation for our members.
-In addition, prayer meetings convene weekly for the specific purpose of praying for missions and evangelism.
-All this is good, but we need to excel still more in this area because it is spiritual warfare (Eph.
-6:10-20).
+In addition to personal prayer in devotions, which is expected of our members, prayer meetings convene weekly for the specific purpose of praying for missions and evangelism.

-Evangelistic Ministries.
-Unbelievers rarely come to the church to hear the gospel, as we discussed above.
+2. Evangelistic Ministries.
+Unbelievers rarely come to the church to hear the gospel.
 We have several outreach ministries to actively seek points of contact in the world to build relationships with non-Christians so that the gospel can be shared.
 This strategy is similar to the parable of the wedding guests (Mt.
 22:1-14) where the Lord sent his workers out into the highways to find people who were willing to come to the banquet.
-These ministries are a key part of our evangelism strategy and considerable effort is invested in them.
-We call these ministries THRESHOLD MINISTRIES.
-Much of our summertime emphasis is to give our time in these ministries.
+These ministries are a key part of our evangelism strategy and considerable effort is invested in them, especially in summertime.

 Sharing the good news in our daily lives is a strong expectation for our members.
 Programs of evangelism and strategic ministries of outreach can never replace genuine friendship.
-This is stressed through sermons, we pray for each other's friends and occasional classes are held to equip people for sharing the good news.
+This is not just stressed through sermons, we also pray for each other's friends and occasionally hold classes are held to equip people for sharing the good news.

-A further expression of our desire to reach unbelievers for Christ is to plant new churches in the Boston area-- either supporting this work or engaging in it directly.
+A further expression of our desire to reach unbelievers for Christ is to plant new churches in the Boston area-- , by either supporting this work or engaging in it directly.
 We recognize that our present form of ministry is not appropriate for many cultural subgroups in this international city.
-We believe that it is our obligation not only to make individual disciples but that disciplemaking should lead to new churches.
-We are committed to efforts that will result in new churches.
+We believe that our obligation goes beyond making individual disciples.
+We believe our disciple-making should lead to new churches.